evstack/ev-abci/README.md

 This adapter achieves compatibility with ABCI by calling the appropriate methods on the ABCI application during the execution lifecycle.
 It implements the necessary interfaces to ensure that transactions are processed correctly, blocks are finalized, and state is committed.

-Note, that because of the nature of Rollkit (single proposer), **Vote Extensions are not supported**.
+Note, that because of the nature of ev-node (single proposer), **Vote Extensions are not supported**.
 The adapter will not call the `VoteExtensions` methods on the ABCI application, and any logic related to vote extensions should be handled separately or not used at all.

 ## Installation